What do you usually do with food waste? We know - you throw it out (hopefully in the trash can). Let me tell you what happens next.

-It is a renewable energy resource, that helps prevent the ejection of methane into the atmosphere.
-It is possible to produce it by recycling manure, and house hold waste - food leftovers, used cooking oil, vegetable and fruit peel and so on.
+It is a renewable energy source, that helps prevent the ejection of methane into the atmosphere.
+It is possible to produce it by recycling manure, and house hold waste - food leftovers, vegetable and fruit peel and so on.

-Take a look at the garden on the roof.
-He grows his own plants naturally, and is all effortless.
-When asked, whether he sticks to biogas because it is cheaper, he simply replies: “No, it is not cheaper.
+If you ask anyone who works with biogas , whether they sticks to biogas because it is cheaper, they are sure to reply: “No, it is not cheaper.
 But I do it because I care about the environment.
 I want to set an example to others.
 Because it is a solution to the problem of waste management”.

-And he does.
-It is not a huge step, but it plays a part in the global awareness of the opportunities that lie within this sustainable way of living.
-We sincerely hope that more people in the world follow the example that he sets.
+It is huge step, and it plays a part in the global awareness of the opportunities that lie within this sustainable way of living.
+We sincerely hope that more people in the world follow the example that Denmark sets.

 Thus the Solrød Biogas check out many of the Sustainable Development goal in one go.
 Let’s count them together:

 7 - Affordable and clean energy

 Any additions?
 Let us know!